stephenajulu/stephenajulu.com/content/blog/more-applications-of-decentralized-finance-defi.md

 With the successful implementation of smart contracts, all of these issues with the current system could be solved.

-Many DeFi projects (Nexus Mutual, Opyn, and VouchForMe) are even offering [blockchain for insurance](https://101blockchains.com/blockchain-for-insurance/) coverage against DeFi or smart contract risks.
+Many DeFi projects (Nexus Mutual, Opyn, and VouchForMe) are even offering blockchain for insurance coverage against DeFi or smart contract risks.

 #### P2P Borrowing and Lending

 As DeFi is saying goodbye to the traditional banking systems, a vacuum for the borrowing and lending market has emerged.
 So, borrowing and lending protocol is one of the vital DeFi use cases.

-However, the DeFi ecosystem is more suitable for [peer-to-peer](https://101blockchains.com/peer-to-peer-network/) (P2P) borrowing and lending efforts.
+However, the DeFi ecosystem is more suitable for peer-to-peer (P2P) borrowing and lending efforts.
 Multiple DeFi projects have already entered the market focusing on this particular use case.
 Among these projects, Compound and PoolTogether are two well-known names.
 These projects have autonomous interest-based protocols for borrowing and lending assets.

 #### Payment Solutions

 One of the core drivers for DeFi was serving the unbanked or underbanked from the get-go.
 The inherent traits of DeFi make it well-suited for solving the issues of the current global payment systems.
 DeFi offers faster, safer, and more transparent solutions compared to legacy systems.

-As DeFi drops down the need for middlemen, making payments simpler and more transparent, the DeFi-based [blockchain in payment](https://101blockchains.com/blockchain-in-payment/) solutions could become appealing to the unbanked population.
+As DeFi drops down the need for middlemen, making payments simpler and more transparent, the DeFi-based blockchain in payment solutions could become appealing to the unbanked population.

-> Eager to learn about [how Decentralized Finance work?](https://101blockchains.com/decentralized-finance-work/) Here’s a guide to understand the technology.

 #### Gaming and eSports